jlyu26/Feedbacker/server/README.md

 3. commit the file by using `$ git commit -m "commit message"`
 4. `$ git push heroku master` to put the change to heroku.

-**4. Google OAuth Authentication with Passport.js**
+### 4. Google OAuth Authentication with Passport.js

 <img width="513" alt="oauth-flow" src="https://user-images.githubusercontent.com/20265633/36182706-f4c88b14-10f8-11e8-9b8e-802655dfc6ee.PNG">

 One key point is to securely store Google OAuth private token secret inside project and make sure not accidently push it to Github.

 Need to properly set up account to say `http://localhost:5050` is valid to redirect users to, otherwise will get an **redirect_uri_mismatch** error.
-Add 'http://localhost:5000/auth/google/callback' to "Authorized redirect URIs" in credentials.
+Add `http://localhost:5000/auth/google/callback` to "Authorized redirect URIs" in credentials.

+### 5. MongoDB and Mongoose